Traditional Italian Lucky Charms

 The Coral Good Luck Horn and the Gold Horn against Evil Eye

-The meaning of the two amulets is very similar but the materials are different.
+The meaning of the two amulets is very similar but the materials are different so there are details you need to know to get the perfect one for you!

 Let's start with the traditional coral horn called cornicello!